Thailand’s Current Economic Data

 Inflation in Thailand has generally followed the same trend as the rest of the world, reaching nearly 8% in mid-2022.
 As of January 2023, it had eased to 5.02%.

 For emerging markets such as Thailand, with its huge manufacturing base, the MPI is an important gauge.
 This metric usually moves hand-in-hand with others indices, but even on its own the MPI offers clear indications of whether an economy is moving forward.
 Certainly in Thailand, it is a useful tool for tracking local economic activity.

 After falling sharply in 2020, January 2023 saw the manufacturing production index reach its second highest level in recorded history.

 Foreign exchange reserves are the foreign currency held by a central bank, which take the form of paper assets or government securities from other countries, denominated in another currency.
 Foreign reserves are important insofar as they provide governments with resilience during periods of turmoil, whether internal or in other countries/regions around the world.

 Central banks usually diversify their holdings, but the tendency is to hold more US Dollars than other currencies.
 As China’s economy grows, central banks are increasing their exposure to the Chinese Yuan, instead of the traditional currencies such as the Euro, British Pound, Japanese Yen and the Swiss Franc.

 It is generally accepted that the more foreign reserves a country holds, the better it is able to withstand any economic shocks that may transpire.
-Thailand has seen a steady growth in its foreign currency reserves over the last 20 years, and these currently stand at US$ 212.2 billion.
+After seeing its foreign currency reserves peak at nearly $260 billion, by September, 2022, this number had fallen below US$200 billion for the first time since 2018.
+Foreign currency reserves have recovered to stand at US$ 225.5 billion in January, 2023.